PlanEnergi is part of the consortium behind the FLEXYNETS project, which ends in 2018.

 FLEXYNETS Substations: a number of substation configurations that are suitable for the concept of FLEXYNETS will be defined, simulated and tested.

-FLEXYNETS Loop: The concept will make it possible to modify the hydraulic circuitry associated to concentrating collectors’ loops, and to track more closely the ideal operating conditions.
+FLEXYNETS Loop: The concept will make it possible to modify the hydraulic circuit associated to concentrating collectors’ loops, and to track more closely the ideal operating conditions.
 Furthermore, it will be easily adaptable to different uses, taking advantage of its variable configurations for different scenarios.

 FLEXYNETS Planning: based on the different analysis in the project, recommendations for the replication of such systems will be provided.
 The recommendations will be made public available via a pre-design tool uploaded on the project website.

-Key PlanEnergi activities:
+Key PlanEnergi activities

 - Centralized “daily” water storages